 There are also three subcategories for wavy hair types:

-This type is very fine, with the spectrum of hair ranging from loose loops to S-shaped waves.
+Type 2A Hair type is very fine, with the spectrum of hair ranging from loose loops to S-shaped waves.
 It lacks volume and definition, which makes it easy to style.

 Type 2B hair is mostly straight at the roots and falls into more defined S-shaped waves from the mid-lengths.
 It has a medium texture and is a little frizzier than Type 2A.